Hengle/blender-ue1export/FORMAT.md

   vector from 2 to 0 would be used to calculate roll, but nope, that's not the case.
 * Umodel strips the weapon triangle on mesh extraction.
 It is however preserved by both UTPT and Unreal v227's updated editor.
-I may write a tool myself for extracting meshes someday.
+My umodelextract tool also preserves it.

 ### ANIVFILE